wzyb-52/15-213/README.md

 This is a repository that contains the implementation of labs of CSAPP.

+## Lab0 C Programming

+Due to the smattering of `malloc()` and other concepts about memory management of C, I failed several times at the beginning.
+Command `man` will be very helpful when having trouble with the usages of some C functions.
+Remember, every `malloc()` should correspond to a `free()`.

 ## Lab1 Data

 `isTmax(x)`, `conditional`, `isLessOrEqual`, and `howManyBits` puzzles are a little tricky.
 See the comments which explain the ideas of solution in detail.